bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 Now that you have a handful of factions to set loose in your world, you can brainstorm their relationships to help envision opportunities for conflict and drama in your story.

 ### CONNECT THE DOTS
 Take a moment to consider how the factions relate to each other.
 Are they at war?
 Allied against a mutual foe?
 Is one supporting the other—perhaps in secret?
 For some factions, this might be obvious.
 An empire is likely in conflict with factions that stand against them.
 Pirate clans undertake piracy, although they may use discretion when choosing targets.
 Other relationships might be more nuanced.

 Give each faction a relationship with at least one other faction.
 If you’re unsure, choose two factions, and use the table below to help frame the relationship of one to another.
 Reroll or adjust any result that doesn’t fit, or consider how that result might signal an unexpected relationship.
-If you’d like more options, you can also use the expanded version of this table [on page 177].
+If you’d like more options, you can also use the expanded version of this table [[3 - Oracles#FACTION RELATIONSHIP| on page 177]].

 |  |  |
 | --- | --- |